We will continue to provide essential services for residents, as well as support the most vulnerable members of the community.

 However, it may take the team a little longer than usual to respond to your emails to firstname.lastname@example.org.

-In line with government advice, the Mayor and Deputy Mayor will only be attending online events during August.
+In line with government advice, the Mayor and Deputy Mayor are only attending online events.